Lyusan/rosalie-core/README.md

 ## How to run

+You'll need postgresql up and running, don't forget to create a DB and to have the correct access credentials.

+> Note: for now, it seems the app must be run twice in order to create the db schema.

 The application looks in it's environment for the DB url, credentials, and the port.
 You can either export them in your shell, or simply write them in an `.env` file, loaded by [godotenv].